Forgive but not forget? Is it biblical? Learn the answer to that question plus five ways to model God’s way of

 He enlightened me on how to forgive completely.

-If I want to model God, I should follow His way of forgiveness.
+If I want to model God, I need to follow His way of forgiveness.
 It’s how I live yielded to God regarding my relationships.
 It takes choosing love and knowing that it covers a multitude of sins (1 Peter 4:8).

 No matter how hard it is to forgive or how many times we have to do it, we must remember that forgiveness isn’t optional for a Christian (Colossians 3:13).

 I’ve heard it for years: someone says that he forgives you but allows the memory to stay etched in his head.
 You hear it in movies, from overhearing shoppers in the store, and even in the body of Christ.

-“Yes, I forgive him, but I don’t forget what he did!
-I remember what he did to me.
-I won’t let him forget how he hurt me!
-But, we’re supposed to forgive, so I forgive him.”
+“Yes, I forgive her, but I don’t forget what she did!
+I won’t let her forget how she hurt me!
+But, we’re supposed to forgive, so I forgive her.”

 At one time, unattractive statements like that were the way I felt.